inderorg/sass-build-structure/README.md

 	The themes directory contains any specific styles that a page may need to change from the generic layout or modules.
 For example the header in your website maybe green throughout a website or application but on a specific page you want it to change to a blue background that's where the themes files would come in.

+## Removing unused Sass modules

+With Evernote's Sass structure we run into having a lot of Sass files in our build.
+Sometimes they are no longer used so we've started using a Grunt task called [Sassyclean](https://github.com/ryanburgess/grunt-sassyclean) that helps automate removing old unused Sass modules.

 ## Rules